 The following image shows a filter pane while it is being edited.
 Only three out of five dimensions are displayed.
-The other dimensions are replaced by a button with an ellipsis (...), indicating that there are more dimensions that are not displayed.
-You can click the button to open the filter pane in full screen view.
+The other dimensions are represented by a dropdown list with a numeric value indicating how many dimensions are not displayed.

 When you have finished editing the filter pane and enter analysis mode, you will see the filter pane with all the dimensions displayed.
-If all items cannot be shown due to lack of space, the ellipsis box is displayed to indicate that there are more dimensions.
+If all items cannot be shown due to lack of space, the dropdown list below the displayed dimensions can be expanded to show additional dimensions.

 Full screen view

 In full screen view, the filter pane is maximized and displays as many dimensions as possible expanded.
 When not all dimensions can be displayed expanded, the priority order is that the most recently added dimensions are expanded to the right.
 You can change the priority order in the properties panel, under Dimensions.
 Drag the dimensions to change the order.